 For many people, children are gifts.
 For some, they are burdens.
 I learned that you belong to the second category.

 I have learned that some people want their children and cannot have them.
 Others have children and abandon them.
-Also, you are still in second place.
+Also, you lost first place.

-I learned that an adult remains a frustrated child if he will not change himself.
-If he will not take action to pursue his dreams.
+I was told that wishes become true, if I want to and take action.
+Thus, I wish to know you became true because I have wanted to.
+In that way, I learned that an adult remains a frustrated child if he doesn’t do something to change himself.
+If he does not take action to pursue his dreams.

 I learned to become independent and be responsible for my actions.

-Now, I can tell you “thank you” for everything I have learned without you, for you have not been part of my life.
+So, I can tell you “thank you” for everything I have learned without your presence in my life and for not being part of i

 (to whom others have explained what to be a son is like and what to be a father will be like.)